 What About the Best Glue for Classic Lashes if You’re NOT A Beginner?

-It’s a fact that classic lashes will never go out of style - they’re beautiful, easy to wear, pretty low maintenance and are arguably one of the most affordable luxury treatments we can give our clients.
-Due to this, we’re likely to still be doing classic lashes years and years into our career as lash techs, so how do we choose the best glue for classic lashes when our placement time has gotten faster?
+It’s a fact that Classic lash extensions will never go out of style - they’re beautiful, easy to wear, pretty low maintenance, and are arguably one of the most affordable luxury treatments we can give our clients.
+Due to this, we’re likely to still be doing Classic lashes years and years into our career as Lash Techs, so how do we choose the best eyelash glue for Classic lashes when our placement time has gotten faster?

-The same way you’d choose any other glue - take into consideration your room temperature and humidity levels, and time yourself dipping and placing the lash.
+The same way you’d choose any other lash glue - take into consideration your room temperature and humidity levels, and time yourself dipping and placing the lash extension.

-Again, this can completely differ from one technician to another, so it’s well worth assessing your room conditions as well as your own lashing speed.
+Again, this can completely differ from one Lash Technician to another, so it’s well worth assessing your room conditions as well as your own lashing speed.

 All in all, ‘which is the best lash glue for me’ is one of the most commonly asked questions in the lash industry, and the answer is almost always the same - it depends on YOU!